flevour/ftassi.github.io/source/_posts/2013-08-12-switching-from-tdd-to-bdd-with-behat-and-symfony2.markdown

         features: features
 ```

-Once you start writing features you also start implementing steps in your *Context classes. _In my opinion this is the hardest part_.
+Once you start writing features you also start implementing steps in your *Context classes.

+_In my opinion this is the hardest part_.

 Context classes grow really fast, while you're testing your application you're continuously implementing new steps and you always have to keep your feature files and your Context classes easy to read.

 This means that you need to define [macro steps](http://docs.behat.org/guides/2.definitions.html#step-execution-chaining) and you have to organize them in sub contexts in order to keep your code clear.

-You'll also need to get used to jump from step definition and step implementation which can be a bit confusing at start.
+You'll also need to get used to jump from step definition to step implementation which can be a bit confusing at the beginning.

 {% pullquote %}
 I guess this is not a thing you can learn from documentation, you'll need some experiance to get good at this.
 In this first experience I felt the needs of refactoring and reorganizing my steps implementation a few times, even with a small test suite.
-The good thing is that every time you move thing here and there you feel that you understand the domain of your application a bit more. {" Every time a step smelled was because I was missing a point in my domain, and every refactoring led me to a better understanding of the application I was building."}
+The good thing is that every time you move code around you feel that your understanding of the domain become deeper. {" Every time a step smelled was because I was missing a point in my domain, and every refactoring led me to a better understanding of the application I was building."}
 {% endpullquote %}

 Launching the tests